-Mr. David Goettee has a Bachelor of Science from the University of Maryland, College Park in Statistics and Economics, with a minor in voice.
+Mr. David Goettee has a Bachelor of Science from the University of Maryland, College Park with a double major in Statistics and Economics, plus a minor in voice.

 He also has:

 A Master of Business Administration (MBA) in Quantitative Methods;

 A Master of Arts (MA) in Economics with concentrations in Econometrics and Multi-regional forecasting; and

 A Master of Science (MS) in Telecommunication Management.